|

 not in use, it was stored or carried in a bag such as this.
 The kit includes

-Osnaburg linen, linen thread, hemp twine for drawsting, hemp webbing, iron
+Osnaburg linen, linen thread, beeswax to coat thread, hemp twine for drawsting, hemp webbing, iron

 buckles, and instructions. $25 |